 It is usually better to send out emails during the daytime when people are awake.
-Sending emails on Mondays are not recommended as people are trying to get over the weekend hangover.
+Sending emails on Mondays is not recommended as people are trying to get over the weekend hangover.
 Weekends tend to have low open rates, so most marketers avoid them at any cost.

-And you need to make it as unique as possible;
+And you need to make it as unique as possible:

 One of the serious mistakes you could make in your email design is forgetting to provide social sharing buttons.
 Social media buttons can be called secondary calls to action.